TimoGuy/solanine_vulkan/etc/improved_sim_char_todo.md

         - [x] Ceiling detection.
 Reset vertical velocity when ceiling is detected too.

 - [ ] Front end movement system (player).
-    - [ ] Grounded
+    - [x] Grounded
-        - [ ] Move in specific direction and turn instead of directly changing velocity.
+        - [x] Move in specific direction and turn instead of directly changing velocity.
-        - [ ] If move in opposite direction, skid and turn around.
+        - [x] If move in opposite direction, skid and turn around.
-        - [ ] Face character in the direction heading.
+        - [x] Face character in the direction heading.
-    - [ ] Air
+    - [x] Air
-        - [ ] Whatever direction held, velocity is added.
+        - [x] Whatever direction held, velocity is added.
 No turning.
+    - [x] Landing
+        - [x] Whatever direction is moving when landing is immediate set facing direction.
+    - [ ] Jumping
+        - [ ] Immediate change in facing direction of what direction is held.
+    - [ ] Misc.
+        - [ ] Moving up slopes makes movement super slow.
+Ignore previous frame's velocity and just base off of grounded, standing normal.